kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 The system got split in two with a low-level native API and a high-level managed API.
 The division makes good sense.

 However, over time it also led to compartmentalized ownership in the team.
 While this may seem natural and not like a problem, for me personally it meant that I more and more confined myself to my own little sandbox (which was mostly the native part).
+In retrospect, I think I spent a great deal of time solving problems that I now consider details to be solved after the larger system has all its parts.
+For example, I sunk considerable effort into the HID-related portions of the native backends whereas now I see the importance of that portions vastly diminished when looking at the bigger picture.

 I think a system that is not eventually owned top to bottom by at least "someone" is always going to show the fact in some ways.